 permanent

-If we configure the route with parameter permanent, in case a route goes down router will not remove it from the routing table.
+If we configure the route with the parameter permanent, in case a route goes down router will not remove it from the routing table.
 The parameter permanent will keep this route in the routing table.

-It’s an optional parameter we can configure the route without this parameter.
+It’s an optional parameter; we can configure the route without this parameter.
 This parameter is important for packet security.
 If you never want packets to take another path.

 Tag

-By using this parameter we can specify a tag number when configuring a static route.
+By using this parameter, we can specify a tag number when configuring a static route.
 The tag can then be matched with a route map.
 The route map is an access list that allows you to permit, deny, and change the parameters of routing advertisements.